acheronfail/i3stat/README.md

 signal = 8
 ```

-Now, whenever `istat` receive the `SIGRTMIN+8` signal, the bar item will be refreshed.
+Now, whenever `istat` receives the `SIGRTMIN+8` signal, the bar item will be refreshed.
 Pair this with the following config in i3/sway, and you'll have a bar item that reflects your keys all the time:

 ```